petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-media.md

 ---
 # Adding Media

-So far, we’ve configured a product and added specifications to give more information about the product to customers.
+So far, you've configured a product and added specifications to give more information about the product to customers.
 One of the main components of product information is the product image itself.
-In this lesson, we’ll learn how to add a product image to an existing product.
+In this lesson, you'll learn how to add a product image to an existing product.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* → *Products*.